mbajoria1/LearningJava/01.CompletableFuture/CompletableFuture.md

 **Program CFWithThenAccept** explains it.
 Verify and play with it to understand different outputs in different scenarios.

-                        thenAccept of any non-async method                        async method CF has completed        The caller thread/main will execute                It will run in another thread CF hasn't completed     The thread completing future task will execute     It will run in another thread
+                        thenAccept or any non-async method                 async method like thenAcceptAsync CF has completed        The caller thread/main will execute                It will run in another thread CF hasn't completed     The thread completing future task will execute     It will run in another thread